-On November 4, 2014, MTA issued \$500 of MTA Transportation Revenue Bonds, Series 2014D to finance existing approved transit and commuter projects.
-The Series 2014D-1 bonds were issued as tax-exempt fixed rate bonds.
-The Series 2014D-2 bonds were issued in term rate mode as floating rate notes, with an interest rate of SIFMA plus 0.36%.
-Both series of bonds have a final maturity of November 15, 2044.
-The transaction was led by book-running senior manager RBC Capital Markets together with the joint venture WBE team of Duncan-Williams Inc. and Oppenheimer & Co.
-Inc. as co-senior managers.
+On January 14th and 15th, 2015, MTA priced \$850 of MTA Transportation Revenue Bonds, Series 2015A, to finance existing approved transit and commuter projects.
+The bonds were offered in two subseries: the 2015A-1 bonds totaling \$600 were issued as fixed-rate serial and term bonds; the 2015A-2 bonds were offered as SIFMA Floating Rate Notes (FRNs) with an initial purchase date of 5-years.
+The transaction was led by J.P.
+Morgan Securities, together with co-senior manager The Williams Capital Group.
 Hawkins Delafield and Wood served as bond counsel and Public Financial Management, Inc. served as financial advisor.